-About the Baltic University Programme
+About The Baltic University Programme

-Baltic Sea Region cooperation since 1991
+Baltic Sea Region university cooperation since 1991

 The Baltic University Programme has been around since the early 1990's, actively working for sustainable development and democracy in the Baltic Sea Region.
 Throughout the years, thousands of students, teachers, researchers and others have taken part in courses, conferences, projects, exchanges, excursions, sails, seminars, workshops and much more.
-Activities that are still going on today.
+Activities that are still ongoing today.

-From 2016 the Baltic University Programme is a member organisation for universities in the Baltic Sea Region.
-The annual fee of €1000 entitles the member university to send students and teachers to BUP courses and conferences.
-Reserchers, teachers and students from a member university will not only get access to our activities without any extra cost, but also have priority to take part.
-Follow this link for more information on how to Become a member university.
+From 2016 The Baltic University Programme is an organisation of participating universities in the Baltic Sea Region.
+The annual fee of €1250 entitles the participating university to send it's members to BUP activities, courses and conferences.
+Researchers, teachers and students from a participating university will get access to all of our activities.

 Flagship project in the EU Strategy for the Baltic Sea Region (EUSBSR)